 But they do not enable people to understand, address, and prevent the root causes of disease.

-The root causes of alcoholism are complex, but it is always a biochemical disorder.
-Genetic factors and environmental triggers make some people’s brains more susceptible to becoming dependent on alcohol.
-Once dependence occurs, excessive alcohol consumption creates deficiencies in nutrients and neurotransmitters that we need to feel good.
+The root causes of alcoholism are complex.
+Genetic factors and environmental factors make some people more susceptible to becoming dependent on alcohol.
+Once dependence occurs, excessive alcohol consumption creates deficiencies in nutrients and neurotransmitters that people need to feel good.

 Biochemical restoration also requires maintenance of this system through healthy lifestyle habits, such as sufficient sleep, stress management, and regular exercise.